cwi-dis/igor/doc/capabilities.md

 - `/data/identities/admin/au:capability[cid='0']` exists.
 - `/data/actions` exists.

+As a second check we test that the default set of capabilities (as per the schema above) exist and are in their correct location.

-As a second order check we enumerate all capabilities and check the following assertions.
+As a third check we enumerate all capabilities and check the following assertions.
 These ensure that the tree of all capabilities is consistent:

 -  Each capability must have a `cid`.
 -  This `cid` must be unique.